christophertubbs/Yanv/README.md

 The port will be randomized if not given via cli parameters.

+The command will also invoke the `webbrowser` library to immediately launch the announced viewable page in the default browser.

 ## Features

 The web view offers 4 major functions: